ConquerorCletus/my_config/README.md

 # How to install Neovim
-These are the steps to install neovim in your system.
+These are the steps to install neovim on your linux(ubuntu) system.
 ###
     curl -LO https://github.com/neovim/neovim/releases/download/nightly/nvim.appimage
     chmod u+x nvim.appimage